 222 S. Prospect Ave.

 See accreditation information for Mayo Clinic College of Medicine and Science.

 The Mayo Clinic campus in Rochester, Minnesota, includes an extensive outpatient complex, Mayo Clinic Hospital — Rochester (Saint Marys and Methodist campuses), and substantial research and education facilities.
 This Mayo Clinic site is among the largest, most advanced medical centers in the world.

 Also, six small rural hospitals in Minnesota, Wisconsin and Iowa are utilized for a senior clinical rotation.

 Graduation and certification

-When you successfully complete the program's coursework and pass the in-house comprehensive examination, you are awarded a Doctor of Nurse Anesthesia Practice (DNAP) degree from Mayo Clinic School of Health Sciences, a part of Mayo Clinic College of Medicine and Science.
+After successfully completing the program's coursework and passing the second National Self-Evaluation Exam (SEE), you are awarded a Doctor of Nurse Anesthesia Practice (DNAP) degree from Mayo Clinic School of Health Sciences, a part of Mayo Clinic College of Medicine and Science.

-Graduates of the program are eligible to take the national examination administered by the National Board of Certification and Recertification for Nurse Anesthetists.
+Graduates of the program are eligible to take the national certification examination administered by the National Board of Certification and Recertification for Nurse Anesthetists.

 For the majority of the 42-month program, the learning schedule varies according to your academic, clinical and research schedules.
 Some weekend and off-shift calls are required.
 The average program time commitment is 60 hours a week.

 Each year, Mayo Clinic School of Health Sciences admits up to 26 students in its DNAP Program at Mayo Clinic's campus in Rochester.
 This ensures you receive a comprehensive educational experience with close instruction.